CToone/books_vs_movies_data_analysis/README.md

 3. How many Books have been made into Movies have won awards?
 4. Does the Movie of a Book impact the sale of the Book?

-Project is being worked by Chanelle, Elizabeth and Katie
+Project is being worked by Chanelle Toone, Elizabeth Mirabal and Katie Kobus

 #### Team Roles